justjake/justbot/DEVELOPERS.md

 ## Creating a plugin

-Creating a JustBot plugin is almost identical to the system for creating Cinch plugins.
+Creating a Justbot plugin is almost identical to the system for creating Cinch plugins.
 There are just a couple of extra steps:

-1. All plugins go in {JustBot::Plugins}, as files inside of `lib/plugins`.
+1. All plugins go in {Justbot::Plugins}, as files inside of `lib/plugins`.

-2. Plugins include both Cinch::Plugin (this gives you all the handy-dandy Cinch plugin definition methods) AND {Justbot::Helpful}, which adds support for the JustBot help system.
+2. Plugins include both Cinch::Plugin (this gives you all the handy-dandy Cinch plugin definition methods) AND {Justbot::Helpful}, which adds support for the Justbot help system.

 3. You should add your plugin to the list of all plugins, {Justbot::Plugins::All} at the end of your class definition.